 Regardless of whether they live in a period home or a new build, two in five homeowners like their house to have period character, such as lovingly restored original floorboards, beautifully crafted timber windows or original handcrafted stone fireplaces.

-Tony Pell, Chairman of the Wood Window Alliance said: “As an organisation which proudly blends both the past and the future – tradition and innovation – in the manufacture of high quality, beautiful timber windows, it is reassuring to see the value that is still placed on heritage when it comes to our homes.
+Tony Pell, Chairman of the Wood Window Alliance, commented on the report: “As an organisation which proudly blends both the past and the future – tradition and innovation – in the manufacture of high quality, beautiful timber windows, it is reassuring to see the value that is still placed on heritage when it comes to our homes.

 “Whilst this trend is undoubtedly positive, it brings to the fore the challenge that we have faced as an organisation for many years – how to rectify the misconception that you must compromise aesthetics or historical accuracy for practical functionality when it comes to older properties.